-Heroku Flow brings together Heroku Pipelines, Review Apps, Heroku CI, and GitHub Integration into an easy-to-use structured workflow for continuous delivery, so you can test early and deploy often, with better results for your users.
+Heroku Flow brings together Heroku Pipelines, Review Apps, Heroku CI and GitHub integrations into an easy-to-use structured workflow for continuous delivery.

 App-centric continuous delivery, optimized for developers

 With Heroku CI, we can use the same service to test, deploy, and deliver code.
 When combined with Heroku Pipelines, Heroku CI lets us easily manage all of our CI/CD automation across multiple apps and environments.

 Heroku ChatOps provides a single source of truth regarding our deployment flow and helps us avoid duplication.
 It gives us the confidence to switch from manual deployment to a fully integrated and automated deployment flow.

 Heroku’s Review Apps feature is an integral part of our deployment process.
 Both our engineering and product teams use it to test code and the overall user experience.Read the dev interview >>

 We ship to production multiple times a day, and Heroku’s Review Apps has become central to our process.
 It’s so easy for us to spin up a Review App for the team to validate and approve a new feature before it ships.

 We started using Heroku Pipelines as soon as it was released and now we use it for continuous delivery of all our microservices.Read customer story >>